Auf Deutsch. (German version of this post.)

 As usual, there is plenty of discussion about it.
 Is the zooming dog stressed out?
 Or is she expressing fun and joy?

 I think these are good questions to ask.
 For what it’s worth, I’ve seen far more stressed dogs zooming.
-I think it’s rarer to see dogs who are suddenly possessed with an urge to run around joyfully by themselves on an agility course.
+I think it’s rarer to see joyful, comfortable dogs who are suddenly possessed with an urge to leave their handler and run around an agility course by themselves.

 How Zoomies Often Start